(note: this post was published a few years ago, but it is equally relevant now)

 To satisfy them, or perhaps to quell my own doubts, the day before the trip I looked at the United States Department of State’s website as well as the website for “OSAC”, the Department of State’s Bureau of Diplomatic Security.
 Both websites are powerhouses of information.

-The Department of State website confirmed that there is no current travel warning or advisory for Turkey.
+The Department of State website confirmed that (as of the time this post was written) there are no current travel warning or advisory for Turkey.

 Travel Warnings are issued when long-term, protracted conditions that make a country dangerous or unstable lead the State Department to recommend that Americans avoid or consider the risk of travel to that country.
 A Travel Warning is also issued when the U.S. Government’s ability to assist American citizens is constrained due to the closure of an embassy or consulate or because of a drawdown of its staff.